 - 2.3 Although termed a 'localised scheme', central government still stipulate in respect of certain classes of claimant the level of entitlement they should receive.
 For example, claimants of pension age must continue to receive assistance at the same level under the Localised Council Tax Reduction Scheme to that which they received under the previous Council Tax Benefit scheme.
-Newcastle has a 51% pensioner caseload meaning the cost of any reductions made within the local scheme will fall on the remaining none protected claimants. - 2.4 To avoid making cuts in other service provisions to finance the budget shortfall between the old Council Tax Benefit scheme and the proposed local scheme, savings were made in the amounts of help some claimants received in 2013/14 and this will need to be continued in 2014/15. - 2.5 Before establishing a local scheme, billing authorities were required to consult with major precepting bodies and other interested organisations and individuals.
-If any fundamental changes were to be considered in year two of the local scheme compared to year one, there would be the need for further consultation, either on the change if it were fairly minor or on any proposed new scheme if the changes were complex or wide ranging. - 2.6 At a fairly late stage in the process of drawing up and consulting on a draft localised scheme for 2013/14, the Secretary of State for the Department of Communities and Local Government announced the availability of a one off grant for that financial year only.
-This was for authorities implementing schemes designed to comply with some additional restrictive requirements.
-This authority did not avail itself of the grant at that time because of the difficulties it would have created with the consultation process which was already underway at the time of the announcement of the grant and the further budget restrictions it would have created for any qualifying proposed scheme.
-Central government are currently resolute in that there will be no additional funding available in year two of the local schemes.
-However, the whole Welfare Reform agenda is an evolving situation and there have been several amendments to plans in other areas in recent months.
-This Council meeting is the last scheduled meeting to obtain approval for a local scheme for 2014/15.
-Should there be any material announcements around this subject area following this meeting, in consultation with the portfolio holders, there would be the opportunity to convene a further special meeting prior to the 31 January deadline if required to further review the position.
+Newcastle has a 51% pensioner caseload meaning the cost of any reductions made within the local scheme will fall on the remaining none protected claimants. - 2.4 To avoid making cuts in other service provisions to finance the budget shortfall between the old Council Tax Benefit scheme and the proposed local scheme, savings were made in the amounts of help some claimants received in 2013/14 and 2014/15 and this will need to be continued in 2015/16. - 2.5 Before establishing a local scheme, billing authorities were required to consult with major precepting bodies and other interested organisations and individuals.
+If any fundamental changes were to be considered in year three of the local scheme compared to year two, there would be the need for further consultation, either on the change if it were fairly minor or on any proposed new scheme if the changes were complex or wide ranging. - 2.6 This Council meeting is the last scheduled meeting to obtain approval for a local scheme for 2015/16.
+Should there be any material announcements around this subject area following this meeting, in consultation with the Mayor and the portfolio holder, there would be the opportunity to convene a further special meeting prior to the 31 January deadline if required to further review the position.